Raynos/jsig/README.md

  - [x] define type definitions for npm modules
  - [ ] write more type definition tests
  - [ ] support more JavaScript features.
- - [ ] basic support for logic expressions.
+ - [x] basic support for logic expressions.
+ - [ ] write more logic expression tests.
  - [ ] basic support for nullables
  - [ ] basic support for if branches and flow analysis
  - [ ] basic support for generics